 The structure of the membrane makes it very flexible.
 This flexibility allows for rapidly growing and dividing cells.
 Despite its flexibility, the membrane also acts as a formidable barrier, allowing some dissolved substances to pass while blocking others.
 To put it simply--our cells wouldn’t operate without the membrane.

 As we previously mentioned, the cell membrane is found in all cells - and we say all cells, we mean ALL cells.
 The membrane can be found in all living organisms.
 It serves functional roles varying from one type of cell to another.

 For example, in amoebas, the cell membrane helps develop pseudopodia, which helps the feeding process.
+You’re probably wondering, do amoebas have cell walls?
+Yes, amoebas have cell walls which are composed of a tough outer layer made of proteins and carbohydrates.
 In plants, the cell membrane is between the cell cytoplasm and the cell wall.
 The main difference here is the cell wall’s makeup in plants vs. the cell wall’s makeup in animals.

 What Are the Functions of the Cell Membrane?

 The cell membrane’s primary function is to separate the cell’s inner part from the external environment.
 However, it’s much more versatile than that.
 Here are some examples of the cell membrane function:

 - Compartmentalization - The membrane separates sub-cellular organelles from their external environment.
 This allows for the intracellular process to go on without interruptions from the external environment